Maasai Community Partnership

 We believe that our Indigenous cultures such as the Maasai may hold the key to our planet’s ability to respond to the environmental, economic and social challenges we face as a global community, as they offer perspective developed outside of the western culture.

-The Maasai Community Partnership Project is a collaboration between the Maasai Environmental Resource Coalition (MERC), a grassroots umbrella organization of Maasai human rights and conservation efforts, and Prescott College in Arizona, a liberal arts college dedicated to social and environmental justice.
-The MCPP was created in 2004 by Meitamei Olol Dapash, MERC Executive Director and Mary Poole, Program Coordinator of Cultural and Regional Studies faculty at Prescott College, to support the Maasai community in its efforts to sustain its culture, achieve education, and become politically and economically empowered.
+The Maasai Community Partnership Project is a collaboration between the Maasai Education, Research and Conservation Institute (MERC), a grassroots umbrella organization of Maasai human rights and conservation efforts, and Prescott College in Arizona, a liberal arts college dedicated to social and environmental justice.
+The MCPP was created in 2004 by Meitamei Olol Dapash, MERC Executive Director and Mary Poole, Chair of Global Studies at Prescott College, to support the Maasai community in its efforts to sustain its culture, achieve education, and become politically and economically empowered.
 It is based in Maasailand, at the MCPP center near Talek in Narok District, and in Prescott and includes many members in Maasailand and Prescott.

 Meitamei Olol DapashMeitamei Olol Dapash

 Meitamei is Co-Director of the Maasai Community Partnership Project, and Adjunct Professor at Prescott College in Arizona, U.S. Meitamei was taken to school at a young age from his home commnity in Narok District and has gone on to use his subequent education to advocate for the rights of the Maasai community and fight the degradation of Maasai culture, economy, and environment as a result of the continued policies of land alienation and cultural annihilation by the independent governments of Kenya and Tanzania.